 Karnei Hittin National Park - battle site and views

-Karnei Hittin (Horns of Hittin) are the remains of a very ancient volcanic crater that collapsed inwards leaving horns on its northern and southern sides.
-This is where the Crusaders were defeated by Saladin in the Battle of Hattin in June 1187.
-With few knights left after this defeat, this was the end of almost 90 years of Crusader rule over their Kingdom of Jerusalem.
-This circular hike climbs up to the top of the crater, from where there are wonderful views of Wadi Arbel and the top of the cliffs of Arbel.
+Karnei Hittin (Horns of Hittin) are the remains of a very ancient volcanic crater that collapsed inwards, leaving horns on its northern and southern aspects.
+The Crusaders were defeated here by Saladin in the Battle of Hattin in June 1187 CE.
+With only a few Crusader knights left in the Kingdom of Jerusalem, this was the end of almost 90 years of Crusader rule over Jerusalem.
+This circular hike climbs to the top of the crater and from here there are wonderful views over Wadi Arbel and the top of the cliffs of Arbel.

 THE HIKE